lab1092/blender-manual_ja/manual/composite_nodes/types/matte.rst

    Color Spill node

-The :guilabel:`Color Spill` node reduces one of the RGB channels so that it is not greater than any of the others.
+The *Color Spill* node reduces one of the RGB channels so that it is not greater than any of the others.
 This is common when compositing images that were shot in front of a green or blue screen.
 In some cases, if the foreground object is reflective, it will show the green or blue color;